BigelowLab/obpg/README.md

 # Extract as `stars`

 Finally, we can extract a `stars` array.
+In the plot you can see the array with the coastline (orange) and requested bounding box (“purple”).
+Not that the array data extent is a bit larger than the requested bounding box - see the `pad` keyword of `crop_bb()` for details.

 ``` r
 coast = rnaturalearth::ne_coastline(scale = "medium", returnclass = "sf") |>